5 amazing recipes of makar sankranti and pongal

 - Dry roast the sesame seeds in a flat pan on medium heat.

-Do this till they are a very pale golden colour and aromatic.
+Do this till they are a very pale golden color and aromatic.

 - Put the jaggery and water in a pan and melt to form a